-Borrower/Recipient: A party that has received financing in connection with a Bank or MIF operation and that has entered into a loan, technical cooperation, or guarantee agreement with the Bank.
+Borrower/Recipient/Client: A party that has received financing in connection with a Bank or MIF operation and that has entered into a loan, technical cooperation, or guarantee agreement with the Bank.

-Business Day: Business days refer to a day when the IDB is open for business in Washington, D.C.
+Business Day: A day when the IDB is open for business in Washington, D.C.